Guillermo del Toro's Pinocchio

-A longtime passion project for del Toro, who considers that no other character ever "had as deep of a personal connection to [him]" as Pinocchio, the film was originally announced in 2008 aiming for a 2013 or 2014 release.
+A longtime passion project for del Toro, who considers that no other character ever "had as deep of a personal connection to [him]" as Pinocchio, the film is dedicated to the memories of his parents.
+It was originally announced in 2008 with a release in 2013 or 2014.
 However, it went into development hell.
-In January 2017, McHale, creator of Over the Garden Wall, was announced to co-write the screenplay, but production was suspended in November 2017 as no studios were willing to provide financing.
+In January 2017, McHale was announced to co-write the screenplay, but production was suspended in November 2017 as no studios were willing to provide financing.
 It was revived the following year after being acquired by Netflix.
-The film is dedicated to the memories of del Toro's parents.

-Pinocchio premiered at the BFI London Film Festival on October 15, 2022.
-It was released in select theaters on November 9, 2022, and began streaming on Netflix on December 9.
-The film received critical acclaim for its animation, visuals, music, story, emotional weight and voice acting.
-It received many accolades, including winning the Academy Award for Best Animated Feature and three nominations at the 80th Golden Globe Awards, winning Best Animated Feature Film. del Toro is the first Latino to win the Golden Globe category, and Pinocchio is the first film for a streaming service to win at both ceremonies, as well as the second stop-motion animated film after Wallace & Gromit: The Curse of the Were-Rabbit.
+Pinocchio premiered at the 66th BFI London Film Festival on October 15, 2022.
+It was released in select theaters on November 9, and began streaming on Netflix on December 9.
+The film received widespread critical acclaim for its direction, writing, voice performances, animation, production design, musical numbers, and faithfulness in retaining the darkness of the source material.
+Among its numerous accolades, Pinocchio won Best Animated Feature category at the Academy Awards, BAFTA Awards, Golden Globe Awards, Critic's Choice Awards and PGA Awards.